harness/developer-hub/docs/continuous-integration/use-ci/prep-ci-pipeline-components.md

 ### Codebases

 CI pipelines build and test code that is pulled from a Git code repository.
 When you add a **Build** stage to a CI pipeline, you specify the Git account and repository where your code is stored.
 The codebase declared in the first stage in a pipeline becomes the pipeline's default codebase.
 You can use this codebase for later stages in the pipeline, or you can use multiple codebases in the same pipeline.
-For more information, go to [Codebase configuration](/docs/category/codebase-configuration/).
+For more information, go to [Configure codebases](/docs/category/configure-codebases/).

 Harness uses [code repo connectors](/docs/category/code-repo-connectors) to connect to Git repositories.